-Our Equality and Inclusion Board and Corporate Services Committee provide strategic direction on equality, diversity, and inclusion, and ensure compliance with the Public Sector Equality Duty contained in the Equality Act 2010.
-The City Corporation has increased its activity in the Equality, Diversity and Inclusion (EDI) over recent years, including setting up the Tackling Racism Taskforce and formation of numerous employee networks.
+Our EDI Sub-Committee and Policy & Resources Committee provide strategic direction on equality, diversity, and inclusion, and ensure compliance with the Public Sector Equality Duty contained in the Equality Act 2010.
+The City Corporation has increased its activity in the Equality, Diversity and Inclusion (EDI) over recent years, including setting up numerous staff networks and employee voice mechanisms for example, the Equality Representatives scheme.
 The City Corporation is committed to finding ways to ensure the organisation is inclusive and able to sustain a welcoming and safe environment where differences are celebrated and valued.

-The quarterly update reports considered by the Corporate Services Committee and further information on the City Corporation's Equality and Diversity strategy and objectives together with the Equality and Inclusion Annual Report can be found on the website using the links below.
+The quarterly update reports previously considered by the Corporate Services Committee, the EDI Sub-Committee, and the Policy & Resources Committee, along with further information on the City Corporation's Equality and Diversity strategy and objectives, and together with the Equality and Inclusion Annual Report, can be found on the website using the links below.